ekmolloy/stamps-tutorial/tutorial.md

 + GEQJ1S112HNELY
 + GBEHU2E07D5RLY

-You can examine the support at which these reads are classfied at the family level by using grep, e.g.,
+You can examine the support at which these reads are classified at the family level by using grep, e.g.,
 ```
 grep "GEQJ1S112HF5CU" TIPP-RDP-CLOSTRIDIA-95-SRR1219742_classification.txt
 ```